 I went out and bought a tall plastic storage container – one that the crickets can’t jump out of.
 They also can’t climb the smooth surface of the plastic.
-I cut out some rectangular shapes on either end and taped metal screening over the opening so that the crickets can breath and have oxygen.
+I cut out some rectangular shapes on either end and taped metal screening over the opening so that the crickets can breathe and have oxygen.

 Quantities of 1,000 crickets or more will need at minimum a 10-gallon container.
 (Crickets over a ½” will need a 15+ gallon container with a depth of at least 15”.)

-You can also buy “Cricket Keepers” at various pet stores.
-These come with tubes that the crickets can climb up in and are really quite handy.
-However, if you have too many crickets in one tube, the ones in the end tend to die quickly.
+You can also buy Cricket Keepers at various pet stores.
+These come with tubes that the crickets can climb up in and are quite handy.
+However, if you have too many crickets in one tube, the ones at the end of the tube tend to die quickly.
 They get squashed, or lack oxygen, or can’t get to their food or nutrition, etc. The larger ones are supposed to be good for 200 crickets, but I find that a little too crowded.

-Crickets can endure heat, but are sensitive to colder temperatures.
+Crickets can endure heat but are sensitive to colder temperatures.
 Winter shipments of crickets that appear lifeless are usually in a state of hibernation.
 Allow your crickets to warm up to room temperature for two or three hours before passing judgment on their condition.
-The cold temperatures can cause the crickets to become dormant, but after a few hours at room temperature they usually perk right up.
+The cold temperatures can cause the crickets to become dormant, but after a few hours at room temperature, they usually perk right up.

 Pesticides or cleaning solutions, other than a mild bleach solution, should NEVER be used to clean your cricket container.
 Make sure your container is dry before adding more crickets as can drown in very little water.
-If you keep up with this simple maintenance, your crickets should live to be a great, lasting supply of live feed for your pet.
+If you keep up with this simple maintenance, your crickets should live to be a lasting supply of live feed for your pet.

 You can buy dry cricket food, available at all pet stores and from live cricket retailers, or you can feed them oatmeal or cornmeal from your kitchen.
 Other food sources are chicken mash or chick starter, available at feed stores.
 Be sure to change the food out weekly, or as needed.
 Do not let it get damp or moldy.

-You can also buy “cubes” which are known as “Water Bites.”
-Or, you can buy “Total BItes,” which is a combination of both water and nutrients for your crickets.
-You will often receive your shipment of crickets with either Water Bites or Total Bites, as well a chunks of potato.
+You can also buy “cubes” (see Update below) which are known as Water Bites.
+Or, you can buy Total Bites which is a combination of both water and nutrients for your crickets.
+You will often receive your shipment of crickets with either Water Bites or Total Bites, as well a chunk of potato.

 I hope you have learned how to care for live crickets!
 Good luck!

-SOURCE: Armstrong Crickets
+Original Source: Armstrong Crickets

 *** Please leave a comment below and remember to share. ***